My given first name is William but in life and on the air I go by Bill.

 This is my current equipment list (the stuff I'm actually using):

 I want to thank all those that have helped me over the years, especially my elmers W7EML Nick, W7ANI Mel (sk), W7FQB Chuck (sk), and K7IQI Ken.
-They all spent lots of time encouraging and helping me get my CW up to 5 WPM so I could pass the Novice test!
+They all spent lots of time encouraging me and helping to get my CW up to 5 WPM so I could pass the Novice test!

-I believe the final courtesy of a QSO is a QSL.
+For me the final satisfaction from a QSO is exchanging paper QSLs.
 I try to send a QSL to every DX station the first time I have the pleasure of working them.
 That usually means the card will come via the buro.
 I collect QSLs.
-I would very much appreciate having a card from you.
+I would very much appreciate having a paper QSL card from you.

 I QSL direct for new countries (331 confirmed of 340 possible).
 Last QSL received from a new country was FT4TA.